-Spoke count (more the spokes, more load you can put on it)
+Spoke count (more the spokes, the more load you can put on it)

 Disc brake ready

-Apart from these, there are many other aspects based on which the choice of best gravel bike wheels vary.
+Apart from these, there are many other aspects based on which the choice of the best gravel bike wheels varies.

 In the coming sections, we will break down every aspect that you need to know before buying the best wheels for your gravel bike.
 We will also take a look at some of the top gravel wheels.
 So, let us just dive into the product reviews first.